Jersey Boys, Triple 7 Brewery (Main Street Station).

 The show went smoothly except for one incident.
 There was a couple that bought cheap tickets (like us), but decided to get smart and occupy the pricier box seats (VIP)-- one aisle next to us instead.
 From what I could surmise, the VIP guests gets to enter the theatre via the private elevator in the back (we got to ride it down when the show ended) and gets champagne and a gift of some sort.

-After the show ended (~9:45p) we texted my Fiancé's friend (who was staying at the California Casino Downtown).
+After the show ended (~9:45p) we texted another friend (who was staying at the California Casino Downtown).
 They didn't eat yet (landed a few hours ago; in fact, we just found out yesterday that they will be in Vegas for a last minute conference).
-My Fiancé tells them "we will come to you."
+We tell them "we will come to you."

 It seems like we go to DT more and more each trip.

-So my Fiancé pulled up the Uber App (his designated job on our trips).
+So we pulled up the Uber App.
 Our driver comes....wait, that can't be right can it?

 It looked like a new BMW (3 series; maybe a GT but not sure).
 It still had the brand new car smell, but it was our ride.